The Road Less Traveled Part 4

 "Do you know who I am?"

 "Wrong answer."
-Alto fired again, the man fell to the ground.
+Alto fired again.
+The man fell to the ground.
 He stared at the dead man for a moment.
 He was visibly pained by what he had done.
 Another gunshot rang out behind him.
-He spun to see the driver of the truck fall do the floor with a bullet hole in the side of his head.
-Amed lowered his weapon, the look in his eyes matched Alto's.
+He spun to see the truck driver fall to the floor with a bullet hole in the side of his head.
+Amed lowered his weapon.
+The look in his eyes matched Alto's.

-"Lose ends." was all he said as he turned and began to walk to the door the others had entered from.
+"Loose ends." was all he said as he turned and began to walk to the door the others had entered.

-Adrian gave Alto a look then moved to pull Nina off the floor, he put her arm around him and his around her waist and began to walk to the door as well.
+Adrian gave Alto a look then moved to pull Nina off the floor.
+He put her arm around him and his around her waist and began to walk to the door.
 Nina was murmuring a seemingly random string of numbers over and over.
 "26, 24, 34, 19".
-Alto searched the man in front of him and found his phone, he checked for service, the signal was weak but it was there.
+Alto searched the man in front of him and found his phone, he checked for service, the signal was weak, but it was there.

-They walked outside and were greeted with a hot dry barren landscape for miles in each direction.
-The sun shown above them beating down, hot and bright.
+They walked outside and were greeted with a hot, dry, barren landscape for miles in each direction.
+The sun above them beating down, hot and bright.
 The heat was a welcome change from the cold purple nightmare landscape they had just left.
 They were home.
-Alto took a few steps then sat down in the dirt staring out across the desert.
-They were on a rise at the foot of a range of mountains that ran on for what seemed forever to the east and west.
-Down the slope ahead of them miles in the distance he could see a dark line cutting across the desert floor.
+Alto took a few steps then sat down in the dirt, staring out across the desert.
+They were on a rise at the foot of a range of mountains that ran on forever east and west.
+Down the slope ahead of them miles in the distance, he could see a dark line cutting across the desert floor.
 A road, a way home.
-Adrian lowered Nina to the ground beside Alto, she curled up into a fetal position repeating those numbers quietly over and over.
-Adrian sat down then leaned back laying flat on the dirt staring into the beautiful blue cloudless sky.
+Adrian lowered Nina to the ground beside Alto.
+She curled up into a fetal position repeating those numbers quietly over and over.
+Adrian sat down, then leaned back, lying flat on the dirt staring into the beautiful blue cloudless sky.

-Golshiri lay on the purple desert sand, his leg was broken, he had other injuries but the leg was the most serious.
+Golshiri lay on the purple desert sand.
+His leg was broken, he had other injuries, but the leg was the most serious.
 He pulled himself to a large stone and tried to conceal himself the best he could.
 He could hear the truck moving again.
 They thought he was dead.
 They left him.
-What did he expect.
-If he could set the leg he could make his way to the gate.
+What did he expect?
+If he could set the leg, he could make his way to the gate.
 He only needed something to use as a splint.
 The thing that had tried to fly off with him could no longer be heard in the air.
 It had gone after the truck.
 He was surprised he managed to hang onto his sidearm as he fell to the ground.
-The shot hadn't really hurt the beast, it only served to loosen the things grip on him, allowing him to struggle free and fall to the desert sand.
+The shot hadn't hurt the beast.
+It only served to loosen the grip of the thing on him, allowing him to struggle free and fall to the desert sand.
 Time seemed to linger forever as he searched for something to splint his leg.
 Then he felt it, the tremors that shook the entire desert.
 He saw the thing, a great worm rising and falling, moving through the sands like it was water.
 But the final terror would come not from one of the nightmare denizens of this unholy place but from a single sound.
 The sound that took the wind from his lungs, that took the hope from his mind.
 The sound of an explosion in the direction of the gate.
-He knew before he positioned him self to see it.
-They had blown the gate, his only means of escape was gone.
+He knew before he positioned himself to see it.
+They had blown the gate.
+His only means of escape was gone.

 A man stared out across the vast barren landscape of oddly purple sand and strange alien vegetation.
 He smiled as he took in the beauty before him.
 His red robes fluttered in the breeze.
 He had waited so long to behold the majesty of Leng, and now it lay before him in all of its magnificence.
-He watched as the dust rose behind a small speck out on the desert floor.
-The truck that was heading for the gate to America.
+He watched as the dust rose behind a speck out on the desert floor.
+It was the truck that was heading for the gate to America.
 Again he smiled as he thought of just how unaware they all were.
-He began to chant, the words rising on the wind, louder and louder until at last he felt it.
-A tremor beneath his feet, it came, he called and it came.
-The world of man would tremble at his feet, the world would be reclaimed, it's old masters come home.
+He began to chant, the words rising on the wind, louder and louder until, at last, he felt it.
+A tremor beneath his feet, it came, he called, and it came.
+The world of man would tremble at his feet.
+The world would be reclaimed.
+It's old masters come home.

 Alto Silva sat in his den, the single reading lamp by his chair cast a sickly orange glow across him as he stared at his phone.
 The link he was sent was from Adrian, that son of a bitch wouldn't let it go.
 He watched the video.
-Some sketchy footage that claimed to be from somewhere in Russia, in a rural area not too far from Moscow.
-It was taken from a helicopter flying over a thick forested area.
-For a few minutes there was nothing, just men speaking in Russian, he didn't understand.
+It was some sketchy footage that claimed to be from somewhere in Russia, in a rural area not too far from Moscow.
+It was taken from a helicopter flying over a thickly forested area.
+There was nothing for a few minutes, just men speaking in Russian, he didn't understand.
 The voices seemed panicked.
-It was hard to tell, occasionally someone's arm came into the frame pointing at something in the forest below.
-Then the chopper hovered over a small snow covered clearing in the trees.
-The mens voices became even more excited and again the arm pointed to the clearing below.
+It was hard to tell.
+Occasionally someone's arm came into the frame pointing at something in the forest below.
+Then the chopper hovered over a small snow-covered clearing in the trees.
+The men's voices became even more excited, and again the arm pointed to the clearing below.
 Suddenly something moved out from beneath the tree cover and into the clearing.
 Alto's stomach sank as a spike of fear gripped him.
-A giant spider like creature moved into the clearing and quickly across, back into the cover of trees.
-From the distance of the helicopter and gaging the size of the trees he could tell that the thing was huge.
+A giant spider-like creature moved into the clearing and quickly across, back into the cover of trees.
+From the helicopter's distance and gaging the size of the trees, he could tell that the thing was huge.
 Probably ten or more feet around, and with the markings and the familiar almost human head.
 It was one of those things they had seen two years ago, in that fucking place, that place he never wanted to remember, that place that haunted his dreams every night.

-With tears in his eyes he replied, "Uno momento nena."
-He put the gun back on the small table beside his chair, turned out the lamp and moved to the locked door.
-He opened the door making sure to lock it behind him and walked out into the well lit house beyond closing the door behind him.
-The room was dark with the exception of the pale blue white light of the cell phone on the table beside the chair.
-The light of the phone stayed on for an instant before going dark, there beside the gun on the table the reply to Adrian's message was still up on the screen and it read.
+With tears in his eyes, he replied, "Uno momento nena."
+He put the gun back on the small table beside his chair, turned out the lamp, and moved to the locked door.
+He opened the door, making sure to lock it behind him, and walked out into the well-lit house beyond closing the door behind him.
+The room was dark except for the pale blue-white light of the cell phone on the table beside the chair.
+The light of the phone stayed on for an instant before going dark.
+There beside the gun on the table, the reply to Adrian's message was still up on the screen, and it read.
 "I'm in."